 Chevy made satellite radio available as an option on most models.
-If you have a current satellite radio subscription, you’ll want to buy a new stereo with built-in satellite radio or a model that works with an outboard tuner.
+If you have a current subscription, you’ll want to buy a new stereo with built-in SiriusXM satellite radio or a model that works with an outboard tuner.
 You can call SiriusXM to move service over to the new stereo.
 If you have multiple vehicles, consider getting a plug-and-play tuner to take your satellite radio along, no matter which vehicle you’re driving.

 The factory Bose system includes amps, but they aren’t ideal for use with aftermarket head units or speakers.
 It’s best to bypass or eliminate these amps in favor of newer gear if you want the best possible sound.
 You’ll find room for amps in the spaces under and behind the Silverado’s seats or in the center console.

 Installing a security system in your Silverado isn't easy (security systems rarely are), but it's definitely a good idea.
 Our Crutchfield Advisors can help figure out what you need to get the job done, but we usually recommend taking your car and new gear to a professional installer.